 In an effort to provide transparency in addressing excellence gaps in Henrico County Public Schools’ gifted programs and advanced achievement program demographics, this public site is available to all stakeholders.
 The March 25 School Board presentation topics provided on this site are intended to inform our community on how HCPS will address excellence gaps in Henrico’s gifted programs and demographic disproportionality in our school division.

-*Dates are subject to change as conditions arise.*
+(Dates are subject to change as conditions arise.)

-November 8-19, 2021
+Nov.
+8-19, 2021

-The HCPS Gifted Resource Program is designed to nurture and extend curiosity, metacognition and creative expression through a variety of student-centered opportunities.
+The HCPS gifted resource program is designed to nurture and extend curiosity, metacognition and creative expression through a variety of student-centered opportunities.
 Students will become self-directed learners through experiences that foster creative risk-taking and support intellectual development.
 Using rigorous 21st Century curricula and innovative instructional opportunities, HCPS encourages all students to maximize their potential.

 The Henrico County Gifted Education Advisory Council is composed of parents, teachers, administrators, support staff, community representatives and student representatives, dedicated to the study of issues and concerns of gifted education.
-The Council examines issues and advises the School Board, parents and the community on gifted education.
+The group examines issues and advises the School Board, parents and the community on gifted education.

 Henrico County Public Schools, an innovative leader in educational excellence, will actively engage our students in diverse educational, social, and civic learning experiences that inspire and empower them to become contributing citizens.